List of Ronin Warriors characters: Mukala

 Mukala (ムカラ, Mukara), also known as Mukala of the Sun, is an African warrior who appears in the OVA The Legend of the Inferno Armor.
 A warrior of the Taulagi tribe and Naria's fiancée, he wields a boomerang and wears the Black Inferno Armor (黒い輝煌帝, Kuroi Kikōtei).
 After defeating the Warriors, he captures Ryo and Sage and brings them to his home territory in Tanzania.

-They discover that Mukala is being controlled by the Black Inferno Armor, whose powers could destroy the world if it clashed with the Armor of Inferno.
+They discover that Mukala is being controlled by the Black Inferno Armor, whose powers could destroy the world if it clashed with the White Inferno Armor.
 However, because of Mukala's position as head warrior and the Taulagi's worship of the Armor, they refuse to help the Warriors.
 After Naria is killed in the crossfire during his battle with Ryo, he realizes the truth and is freed from the Armor's control, with Naria being revived soon after.

 Suzunagi

 Suzunagi (すずなぎ) appears in the OVA Message.
 She was born in the late Edo period to a Christian family who were indirect descendants of the Ancient One's clan.
 Her father was a local playwright who ran a theater house, while her mother helped with theater duties.
 After her father wrote a play about five young men wearing suits of Armor who fought against forces of evil, the Shogun's samurai set the theater on fire and executed Suzunagi's father, with Suzunagi and her mother dying in the fire.

 Following her death, Suzunagi became a wandering spirit, unable to rest until the Armors, which she believed to be evil, were destroyed.
 During World War II, she encountered the Ancient One and attempted to stop him from unsealing the Armor of Strata, but was driven off.

 In the present day, she confronts the Warriors, who were mentioned in her father's play, capturing them by using their deepest fears and strengths against them.
 She then creates her own sets of Armor to hold them captive, wanting them to summon the Inferno Armor and use its power to purge the world from pain and sorrow.
 However, after she realizes that they were suffering because of Talpa's influence affecting the Armors, they help her reunite her with her mother.
 In return, Suzunagi gives them new Armors free from Talpa's influence and helps them realize that being Ronin Warriors was their choice, rather than their destiny.